PradeepSinghMakwana/sheep_tracking/README.md

 !python test_on_video.py --video-input video-clip.mp4 --video-output vdo
 ```

-This project is completely my creation which wasn't paid by one of my freelancer.com clients.
+This project is completely my creation (although, I have used some demo files) which wasn't paid by one of my freelancer.com clients.
+But it's needed by many good people.
 So, I make it public.
 It's here you can use it for free.
 For any questions, just create an issue.